Aergo Price Hits $0.13 (AERGO)

 Aergo Profile

-Aergo’s genesis date was November 22nd, 2018.
+Aergo launched on November 22nd, 2018.
 Aergo’s total supply is 500,000,000 tokens and its circulating supply is 435,000,000 tokens.
+The official website for Aergo is www.aergo.io.
+The official message board for Aergo is medium.com/aergo.
+Aergo’s official Twitter account is @aergo_io and its Facebook page is accessible here.
 The Reddit community for Aergo is https://reddit.com/r/aergo_official and the currency’s Github account can be viewed here.
-Aergo’s official Twitter account is @aergo_io and its Facebook page is accessible here.
-The official website for Aergo is www.aergo.io.
-Aergo’s official message board is medium.com/aergo.

 Aergo Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Aergo directly using US dollars.
-Investors seeking to acquire Aergo should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as Aergo directly using US dollars.
+Investors seeking to acquire Aergo should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Aergo using one of the exchanges listed above.

 Receive News & Updates for Aergo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aergo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.